lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ### 3.1.
 Values

-* Explain what terms and expressions are and how Values are what they evaluate to.
+* Explain what terms and expressions are and how Values are what they evaluate to:
+  - We phrase our computational ideas as *expressions* of some *type*.

 When it comes to values, a programming language gives us constructs which determine two things: